sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/110-Multimeters.md

 In electronics, a continuity test is the checking of an electric circuit to see if current flows (that it is in fact a complete circuit).

 1. **Selecting the Continuity Function**
-* Switch the multimeter dial to the continuity test function(indicated by an icon that looks like a sound wave).
+* Switch the multimeter dial to the continuity test function (indicated by an icon that looks like a sound wave).
 <figure>
     <figcaption>Switch the Dial to the Continuity Test Function</figcaption>
     <img style='width:35em' src="phase_0_photos/multimeter_dial_continuity.jpg"/>
 </figure>

+* Press "FUNC." button, and you should hear a short audible "beep" sound.
 * Touch the multimeter leads together, and you should hear an audible "beep" sound.
 <figure>
     <figcaption>Touch the Multimeter Leads Together</figcaption>